Bank of America Consumer Payments Prepaid Card review: Not a credit card, but a cashless option nonetheless

 The Consumer Payments Prepaid Card from Bank of America Overview

 A credit card isn’t always the perfect cashless solution.
 The risk of fees and interest charges means a credit card may not make sense in your financial situation.
-If a credit card feels like a burden but you still want an alternative to carrying cash, a prepaid card may be exactly what you need.
+If a credit card feels like a burden, but you still want an alternative to carrying cash, a prepaid card may be exactly what you need.

 The Consumer Payments Prepaid Card from Bank of America is a prepaid card that allows a sponsor to add funds and set spending limits, so you won’t have to worry about racking up debt.
-You can use the Consumer Payments Prepaid Card to make purchases in-person or online and potentially even to access cash using an ATM, so it should offer plenty of flexibility if you’re looking for an alternative to credit cards.
+You can use the Consumer Payments Prepaid Card to make purchases in-person or online and access cash using an ATM, so it should offer plenty of flexibility if you’re looking for an alternative to credit cards.

 -